-7. Explore the palette of an English country garden
+18. Explore the palette of an English country garden

-A lot of the latest looks for green are bold, daring and edgy.
+A lot of the latest green looks are bold, daring and edgy.
 But if you're looking for something less intimidating, turn to your own back yard for inspiration.

-8. Invigorate your space with spearmint and denim
+19. Invigorate your space with spearmint and denim

 Mint is the perfect colour to give your living space a cool, refreshing vibe.
-Create an informal, effortless feel by mixing it with relaxed denim blue and slate grey, then bring the whole palette to life with pops of crisp white, chartreuse and zesty lime.
+Create an informal, effortless feel by mixing it with relaxed denim blue and slate grey.
+Then bring the whole palette to life with pops of crisp white, chartreuse and zesty lime.

 Make it mellower in winter by switching in accents of navy blue and soft purple.

-9. Layer green on green
+20. Layer green on green

 Shades of green work beautifully together, so don't be afraid to mix light and dark, and both blue- and yellow-based palettes.
 Here, a green statement cabinet has been set against a wall in a similar tone, to classy effect.

-12. Add some zest with chartreuse
+21. Add some zest with chartreuse

 Bring in some zing to a darker living room with shots of bright chartreuse.
 Halfway between yellow and green, it's an uplifting colour that brings a scheme to life.

 Don't shy away from using it on walls – this punchy floral-print wallpaper works well as an eye-catching backdrop.
 Ground the scheme with dark wooden flooring and seating in more muted shades, then add accessories in grey to keep the look fresh.

 This minty shade is on the green side of aquamarine, and is hugely versatile.
 It works brilliantly with punchy florals, letting them sing out alongside grey-painted furniture or aged oak – either will deliver a classic country style.
 Or you could give it a twist with deep amethyst accents.

-14. Let blue and green be seen!
+23. Let blue and green be seen

-Here, we can't decide if the star of the show is the amazing Arts and Crafts wallpaper, that electric blue sofa or the teal coffee table that stands around in the middle of things.
+In this blue living room, we can't decide if the star of the show is the amazing Arts and Crafts wallpaper, that electric blue sofa or the teal coffee table that stands around in the middle of things.
 The point is, each piece is strong enough to work its own magic within the ensemble.